-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the accompanying regulatory basis financial statements of the general fund, street fund, and other funds in the aggregate of the City of Gentry, Arkansas, as of and for the year ended December 31, 2022, and the related notes to the financial statements, and have issued our report thereon dated May 5, 2023.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the accompanying regulatory basis financial statements of the general fund, street fund, and other funds in the aggregate of the City of Gentry, Arkansas, as of and for the year ended December 31, 2023, and the related notes to the financial statements, which collectively comprise the City's regulatory basis financial statements and have issued our report thereon dated April 25, 2024.
 We issued an adverse opinion because the financial statements are prepared by the City on the basis of the financial reporting provisions of Arkansas Code Ann. § 10-4-412, which is a basis of accounting other than accounting principles generally accepted in the United States of America.
 The effects on the financial statements of the variances between the regulatory basis of accounting described in Note 1 and accounting principles generally accepted in the United States of America, although not reasonably determinable, are presumed to be material.
 However, with respect the regulatory basis of accounting described in Note 1, our opinions on the general fund, street fund, and the other funds in the aggregate were unmodified.